norcams/docs-enduser/docs/security-groups.rst

 We select "Security Group" as our **Remote** instead of CIDR, which is the default.
 We then select the "web" security group as the remote.
-The security group rules now contain this new rule:
+The security group rules now contains this new rule:

 .. image:: images/security-groups-remote-04.png
    :align: center